 The shore is of sand and pebbles, backed with a sea-defence wall of rocks and flanked by limestone cliffs.
 Caves on the north side can be explored at low tide.
 Access to the shore is down a steep slipway.
 Facilities include toilets, drinking water and a small shop.
-In summer, the northern half of the beach has a designated swimming zone and a dog ban operates on this section from 1st May to 30th September.
+In summer, the northern half of the beach has a designated swimming zone and dog restrictions apply from 1st May to 30th September.